People in prison can access our services in a range of ways, as we work to reduce suicide and self-harm in prisons.

 Listeners are prisoners, who are specially selected and trained, who provide confidential emotional support to their peers who are struggling to cope.

 All prisons are required to offer people in prison access to Samaritans’ helpline free of charge.

 If people in prisoners prefer, they can write to us instead.
 We offer a confidential freepost service, so there is no need to buy a stamp.
 Freepost envelopes are usually available in communal areas of the prison.

 If the prison doesn’t have a Listener scheme, volunteers from the local Samaritans branch may still visit the prison to offer face to face support for those struggling in prison.

 Support for prison staff

 Prison staff are also welcome to contact Samaritans.
 Our services are particularly important following a self-inflicted death in custody.
 At these sad times, we play a key role in supporting both staff and prisoners.

-Samaritans works with Her Majesty's Prison and Probation Service, Scottish Prison Service, Irish Prison Service and Northern Ireland Prison Service to deliver the Listener scheme across the UK and Ireland.
+Samaritans works with His Majesty's Prison and Probation Service, Scottish Prison Service, Irish Prison Service and Northern Ireland Prison Service to deliver the Listener scheme across the UK and Ireland.
 Here's how: